-After PBS’s Frontline, “The Vaccine War,” aired five years ago, I wrote the producers a letter.
+After PBS’s Frontline, “The Vaccine War,” aired in 2010, I wrote the producers a letter.
 Their decision to re-air their one-sided and irresponsible documentary tonight has prompted me to republish it.

-When “The Vaccine War” first aired live, the voice-over falsely identified me as someone who did not vaccinate my children, despite the fact that I repeated several times to the producer during the many hours that she was filming me that I was (and still am) pro-vaccine.
-They wanted to create a vaccine war.
+When “The Vaccine War” first aired live, the voice-over falsely identified me as someone who did not vaccinate my children.
+This despite the fact that I repeated several times to the producer during the many hours that she was filming me that I was (and still am) pro-vaccine.
+PBS wanted to create a vaccine war.
 A war that doesn’t exist.

 My lawyer threatened PBS with a lawsuit.

-The voice-over to the Frontline episode, “The Vaccine War,” was then corrected for accuracy.
+In response, they corrected the voice-over to the Frontline episode, “The Vaccine War,” for accuracy.
 But the damage was done: hate mail and death threats came in from around the country and even from around the world.

-There are other problems facing children in Ashland.
-Our children’s teachers report seeing more students than ever before with debilitating food allergies, asthma, and other auto-immune disorders like Type 1 juvenile diabetes.
-Cases of autism, sadly, continue to rise.
+There are many, many other problems facing children in Ashland.
+Our children’s teachers report seeing more students than ever before with:

-It makes for good television to create a vaccine war, but I find it unfortunate that PBS continues to perpetuate a false dichotomy: smart educated scientists on one side versus crazy hippie parents on the other.
+It makes for good television to create a vaccine war, but I find it unfortunate that PBS continues to perpetuate a false dichotomy.
+They pretend that this is a question of smart educated scientists on one side versus crazy hippie parents on the other.

 PBS did their best to make me look like a “total asshole,” to borrow a term from popular “science” writer Seth Mnookin who used those words to describe me in a post that is no longer available (but one that you can use the Wayback machine to access via this now obsolete link) after seeing the documentary.

-But despite my concern over infectious diseases, I am more concerned by the fact that our current American vaccination schedule does not take the best evidence and the most rigorous science into account.
-That here in America we vaccinate every newborn for a sexually transmitted disease (hepatitis B) when no country in Scandinavia recommends this series of shots for low-risk families is so anti-scientific it makes my head spin.
+But despite my concern over infectious diseases, I’m more concerned by the fact that our current American vaccination schedule does not take the best evidence and the most rigorous science into account.
+Here in America we vaccinate every newborn for a sexually transmitted disease (hepatitis B) when Scandinavia countries do not recommend this series of shots for low-risk families.
+It’s so anti-scientific it makes my head spin.

-So many mainstream doctors agree that the newborn dose of the hepatitis B shot is misguided that they privately advise their patients to politely decline the vaccine.
+So many mainstream doctors agree that we should not give the newborn dose of the hepatitis B shot that they privately advise their patients to politely decline it.
+Does that sound like a vaccine war to you?
 These same doctors choose to forgo the vaccine for their own infants, as any scientifically-minded thinking person would also do.

 That we vaccinate babies who are too small to crawl or walk (and hence have no risk factor) against tetanus also makes no scientific sense.
 Yes, there is a “scientific” reason for the early tetanus vaccine, but it is not one that has anything to do with tetanus (and since tetanus cannot be “caught” from another person, a parent’s decision not to vaccinate against tetanus also puts no other child at risk.)

-PBS also did not mention that for eight years in America there were 0 cases of wild polio, yet eight children a year were paralyzed as a result of the vaccine.
-Because the live oral polio vaccine–a vaccine I have had twice–was so reactive, it was discontinued and replaced by a safer vaccine.
+PBS also did not mention that for eight years in America there were 0 cases of wild polio.
+At the same time, at least eight children a year became paralyzed as a result of the vaccine.
+Because the live oral polio vaccine—a vaccine I’ve had twice—was so reactive, it was discontinued and replaced by a safer vaccine.